geoapi-pt/main/README.md

 }
 ```

-You may also request details for the returned municipality and parish with `/?lat=40.153687&lon=-8.514602&detalhes=1`, which outputs:
+You may also request details for the returned municipality and parish with<br>`/?lat=40.153687&lon=-8.514602&detalhes=1`, which outputs:

 ```json
 {